mickfuzz/dyne_docs/src/terminal/docs/30-kedit-kwrite-kate.md

 open in the current Kate session (KEdit and KWrite open multiple files in separate windows, while Kate can open them all in one), or navigate through your computer\'s filesystem to open a file.
-Kate also does syntax highlighting like KWrite, but also adds a \"Terminal\" tab at the bottom.
+Kate also does syntax highlighting like KWrite, but also adds a "Terminal" tab at the bottom.
 Clicking on this tab opens and closes a mini-terminal where you can enter commands.
-In this case, if we wanted to see what \"id -u\" in the script does, and can simply type it in to the terminal to try it out.
+In this case, if we wanted to see what "id -u" in the script does, and can simply type it in to the terminal to try it out.